Contact Us

 After configuring your keywords, you can add variables to extract specific information from the conversation.
 This is done using the "+" button below the variables table.

-Variable Name: Enter the name of the variable that will be used to store the extracted information here.
-Do not include the $ sign (the system will add it automatically).
+1. Variable Name: Enter the name of the variable that will be used to store the extracted information here.
+Don't include the $ sign (the system will add it automatically).

 Complete example of setting an intent